-PETE (Portland Experimental Theatre Ensemble) is a company of theatre artists who make new plays in a collaborative way.
+PETE is a company of artists who make new plays in a collaborative way.
 We train together and teach our work.
-We are committed to creative rigor, to the cultivation and enrichment of our local arts ecology, and to connecting with diverse audiences.
-We challenge established notions of theatrical form and content with innovative forms of practice, presentation and organization.
-We do all this to achieve a radical kind of presence shared in the performance event.
+We are committed to creative rigor, to the enrichment of our local arts ecology, and to connecting with diverse audiences.
+We challenge established notions of theatrical form and content with innovative practice, presentation and organization.
+We strive to achieve a radical kind of presence shared with audiences in the performance event.

 We pay attention and ask questions.
 PETE asks questions about our specific time and place, about history, about the intrinsic stuff of being human.
 The answers are in experience.
 The truth exists in the spaces between.
 Our work exists between the ancient and the new.
 Between the body and technology.
 Making performance helps us comprehend ourselves and the world, helps us know the way life lives.
 We are passionate and compassionate and we think this will be so contagious that it spreads.